 Kiwifruit — a green, tangy fruit, often called a “kiwi” by tourists

-Words in New Zealand’s official language, te reo Māori.
+Words in one of New Zealand’s official languages: Te Reo Māori.

-Te reo Māori is an official language of Aotearoa New Zealand.
-Many people are fluent, but more often te reo words are scattered in everyday Kiwi speech.
-It's daunting to tackle a new language, but don't be afraid to ask questions and give it a go!
+Te Reo Māori is an official language of Aotearoa New Zealand.
+Some people are fluent, but more often Te Reo words are scattered in everyday Kiwi speech.
+It’s daunting to tackle a new language, but don’t be afraid to ask questions and give it a go!